 The functional currency for most of the Company's foreign operations is the local currency.
 Certain foreign operations use the U.S. dollar as the functional currency.
 For those that have local currency as functional the cumulative effects of translating the balance sheet accounts from the functional currency into the U.S. dollar at current exchange rates are included in accumulated other comprehensive income (loss).
 Revenues and expenses are translated at average exchange rates in effect during the period.
+Upon closure of a foreign subsidiary, the accumulated foreign currency translation gains and losses relating to the foreign subsidiary are reclassified into earnings, and reflected in impairment and other charges in the consolidated statements of operations.

 Accordingly, financial statements of these foreign subsidiaries are remeasured to U.S. dollars for consolidation purposes using current rates of exchange for monetary assets and liabilities and historical rates of exchange for nonmonetary assets and related elements of expense.
 Revenue and expense elements are remeasured at rates that approximate the rates in effect on the transaction dates.
-For all operations, gains or losses from remeasuring foreign currency transactions into the reporting currency are included in other income (expense).
-Net foreign currency transactions were a loss of \$1 million, a gain of \$2 million and a loss of \$1 million for the years ended
+For all operations, gains or losses from remeasuring foreign currency transactions into the reporting currency are included in other income

-December 31, 2021, 2020 and 2019, respectively, and were included in other income (expense) in the accompanying consolidated statements of operations.
+(expense).
+Net foreign currency transactions were a loss of \$2 million, a loss of \$1 million and a gain of \$2 million for the years ended December 31, 2022, 2021 and 2020, respectively, and were included in other income (expense) in the accompanying consolidated statements of operations.